fsaltunyuva/RayReflection/README.md

 The project is a simple 2D scene that consists of a square that creates a ray that reflects on the walls and the walls that reflect the ray.

+> [!WARNING]
+> * Use the scene view to see the ray reflections because they are drawn with [Debug.DrawRay](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Debug.DrawRay.html).
+> * Use the pause button in Unity Editor before playing and use the step buttons to see the reflections step by step.
+> * Walls must have a collider and "Reflectable" tag to reflect the ray.

 ## Problem
 In a basic approach like this: